EDUlib/edx-documentation/en_us/shared/building_and_running_chapters/cohorts/cohorts_overview.rst

 however, that in divided discussion topics students can only see posts by members of their currently assigned cohort: when a student is reassigned, posts that he previously saw will seem to have "disappeared".
-To avoid negatively affecting the student experiement, any cohort assignment changes should be done as early in the course run as possible, so that students' views of discussion posts and contributions remain consistent over time.
+To avoid negatively affecting the student experience, any cohort assignment changes should be done as early in the course run as possible, so that students' views of discussion posts and contributions remain consistent over time.